jeffkylechan-dot/Study-App/README.md

 # Study-App
-a mini study app that's based on YPT, just a basic project to learn javascript
+a basic study app that's based on YPT, just a basic project to learn javascript